-To further improve the classification performance, we integrated the correlative and ROI-based features via the multi-kernel SVM.
-Promising classification results was achieved using the integrated features: 92.35% (AUC = 0.9744), 83.75% (AUC = 0.9233), and 79.24% (AUC = 0.8882) for AD classification, MCI classification, and AD-MCI classification, respectively.
+To further improve the classification performance, we integrated the correlative and ROIbased features via the multi-kernel SVM.
+Promising classification results was achieved using the integrated features: 92.35% (AUC = 0.9744), 83.75% (AUC = 0.9233), and 79.24% (AUC = 0.8882) for AD classification, MCI classification, and AD-MCI classification respectively.
 High AUC value achieved indicates excellent diagnostic power and generalizability of the proposed framework to unseen dataset.
-In addition, our framework substantially improves the classification performance, particularly the sensitivity rate, compared with ROI-based morphological feature-based classifiers.
+In addition, our framework substantially improves the classification performance, particularly the sensitivity rate, compared to ROI-based morphological feature based classifiers.
 These results indicate that the proposed framework can be used to provide additional diagnostic information for early treatment of the disease.

-The identification of individuals in the transitional phase is critical for testing disease-modifying therapies and for the development of novel medications to prevent or delay AD, particularly from a clinical and financial perspective, since consistent and frequent follow-up of healthy individuals that might or might not be at risk for AD is extremely difficult, especially in a typical clinical setting.
-We applied the integrated morphological feature-based SVM classifier to a large number of MCI patients from the ADNI dataset.
-Our findings demonstrate that the proposed framework can detect subtle structural changes either at individualregion level or across-region level that help to identify those MCI individuals who converted to AD up to 36 months before clinical diagnosis.
+The identification of individuals in the transitional phase is critical for testing diseasemodifying therapies and for the development of novel medications to prevent or delay AD, particularly from a clinical and financial perspective, since consistent and frequent followup of healthy individuals that might or might not be at risk for AD is extremely difficult, especially in a typical clinical setting.
+We applied the integrated morphological feature based SVM classifier to a large number of MCI patients from the ADNI dataset.
+Our findings demonstrate that the proposed framework can detect subtle structural changes either at individual-region level or across-region level that help to identify those MCI individuals who converted to AD up to 36 months before clinical diagnosis.
 The predicted accuracy of the conversion of MCI to AD within 36 months is 75.05% with a high AUC value of 0.8426.
 The classification procedure employed in this study gives a conservative but possibly more accurate estimate of the classification generalizability.
-The classification between pMCI and sMCI subgroups at different conversion time demonstrated a relatively robust and balanced performance of the proposed framework by providing consistently classification accuracy, AUC, sensitivity, and specificity values.
+The classification between pMCI and sMCI subgroups at different conversion time demonstrated a relatively robust and balanced performance of the proposed framework by providing consistently classification accuracy, AUC, sensitivity and specificity values.

 The brain regions that were selected for accurate detection of AD and MCI patients, as well as the conversion from pMCI to AD have already been extensively reported in previous studies, either in changes of volume or cortical thickness.
-These included the precuneus cortex and insula [Fan et al., 2008; Misra et al., 2009], orbitofrontal cortex, precuneus cortex and insula [Misra et al., 2009], posterior cingulate gyrus, precuneus cortex and insula [Davatzikos et al., 2011], parahippocampal gyrus [Celone et al., 2006; Machulda et al., 2009; Pihlajamaki and Sperling, 2008], inferior temporal gyrus and precentral gyrus [Lenzi et al., 2011], inferior temporal gyrus, inferior frontal gyrus and insula [Han et al., 2010], entorhinal cortex [Devanand et al., 2007; Du et al., 2001; Pennanen et al., 2004], middle temporal gyrus [Risacher et al., 2009], entorhinal cortex and supramarginal gyrus [Desikan et al., 2009], bankssts, entorhinal cortex, fusiform gyrus, middle temporal gyrus, parahippocampal gyrus, pars orbitalis, pars triangularis, paracentral lobule, postcentral gyrus, rostral middle frontal gyrus and superior parietal cortex [Wang et al., 2009], entorhinal gyrus, parahippocampal gyrus, middle and inferior temporal gyri, precuneus cortex, isthmus of cingulate cortex, posterior cingulate cortex, bankssts, medial and lateral orbitofrontal cortices, rostral and caudal middle gyri, superior frontal gyrus, precentral gyrus, fusiform gyrus, superior and inferior parietal cortices, and supramarginal gyrus [Liu et al., 2011], precuneus and cuneus cortices [Niskanen et al., 2011], temporal gyrus, inferior and superior parietal gyri, and lateral occipital cortex [Liu et al., in press].
+These included the precuneus cortex and insula (Fan, et al. 2008; Misra, et al. 2009), orbitofrontal cortex, precuneus cortex and insula (Misra, et al. 2009), posterior cingulate gyrus, precuneus cortex and insula (Davatzikos, et al. 2010), parahippocampal gyrus (Celone, et al. 2006; Machulda, et al. 2009; Pihlajamaki and Sperling 2008), inferior temporal gyrus and precentral gyrus (Lenzi, et al. 2009), inferior temporal gyrus, inferior frontal gyrus and insula (Han, et al. 2010), enthohinal cortex (Devanand, et al. 2007; Du, et al. 2001; Pennanen, et al. 2004), middle temporal gyrus (Risacher, et al. 2009), entorhinal cortex and supramarginal gyrus (Desikan, et al. 2009), bankssts, entorhinal cortex, fusiform gyrus, middle temporal gyrus, parahippocampal gyrus, pars orbitalis, pars triangularis, paracentral lobule, postcentral gyrus, rostral middle frontal gyrus and superior parietal cortex (Wang, et al. 2009), enthorhinal gyrus, parahippocampal gyrus, middle and inferior temporal gyri, precuneus cortex, isthmus of cingulate cortex, posterior cingulate cortex, bankssts, medial and lateral orbitofrontal cortices, rostal and caudal middle gyri, superior frontal gyrus, precentral gyrus, fusiform gyrus, superior and inferior parietal cortices, and supramarginal gyrus (Liu, et al. 2011), precuneus and cuneus cortices (Niskanen, et al. 2011), temporal gyrus, inferior and superior parietal gyri, and lateral occipital cortex (Liu, et al. 2012).
 The fact that our findings are consistent with results reported in previous studies demonstrates the efficacy of our proposed framework in identifying correct biomarkers for classification purposes.